 Late Wisconsin/Holocene: Balcony Room (Harris 1993c); Fowlkes Cave (Dalquest and Stangl 1984)

 As suggested by its common name, Sorex palustris tends to occur only where there is permanent water and water-associated vegetation.
-Its current range in our region is limited to the White Mountains of Arizona and the high mountains of northern New Mexico.
+Its current range in our region is limited to the White Mountains of Arizona, the high mountains of northern New Mexico, and central California.
 Since the river valleys outside of that area are not occupied, it seems likely that hot summer temperatures may prevent occupation of such areas.
 This makes the occurrence at Fowlkes Cave, with many taxa currently limited to lowland semiarid habitats characterized by hot summers, puzzling unless, as suggested in the Fowlkes Cave site report, the fauna is mixed chronologically.
 The assignment to site age below reflects this suggestion.

 Late Wisconsin: Muskox Cave (Logan 1981).